With so many opportunities to choose from, it’s worth keeping these things in mind:

 3. What skills would you like to develop?

 Do you want to gain some teaching experience?
 Evidence your ability to work as part of a team or improve your communication with others?
 Develop you leadership skills?
 Volunteering is great for gaining transferable skills.
 Most volunteering opportunities do not require you to have specific skills; it is more important to be motivated and committed.

 We take care to offer volunteering opportunities which can be balanced with your academic life.
 Think about whether you are able to commit for a couple of hours each week or on an occasional basis, and if you can volunteer during term time only or during breaks as well.
 Consider also the location of the project and the time it might take you to get there.

 There are many ways to find the right project(s) for you:

-- Come to our Volunteering Fair during week 1, term 1
+- Visit our virtual Volunteering Fair during welcome week

 - Browse through our project search tool to see a list of the projects we run

 - Follow us on Facebook, Twitter and Instagram

 - Contact the Warwick Volunteers office and speak to a member of the staff team or get in touch with our student exec committee.

 6. Still not sure?